zamatolosnmtolo/ZAMMTO224_FTC2306_GroupB_ZamatoloMtolo_IWA19/README.md

 - Stack Overflow

 ## Contact
-If you have any questions, feedback, or inquiries, please feel free to reach out to the project owner, Zamatolo Mtolo, at [your email address].
+If you have any questions, feedback, or inquiries, please feel free to reach out to the project owner, Zamatolo Mtolo, at zamatolosnmtolo@gmail.com.

 Thank you for using ZAMMTO224_FTC2306_GroupB_ZamatoloMtolo_IWA19!
 Happy reading!